-Resident: A.
+A. Resident:

-- 1. EM Resident - The OU will be staffed with a dedicated senior EM or EM/IM resident a) during all shifts - b) All EM Resident shifts in the OU will be 8 hours - EM Resident Coverage is available via www.amion.com c)
+1. EM Resident

+- a) The OU will be staffed with a dedicated senior EM or EM/IM resident during all shifts - b) All EM Resident shifts in the OU will be 8 hours - c) EM Resident Coverage is available via www.amion.com

-Attending: B.
+B. Attending:

-- 1. Emergency Medicine Attending - EM attending will be the attending of record for observation 7 days a) 24 hours a day
+1. Emergency Medicine Attending

+- a) EM attending will be the attending of record for observation 7 days 24 hours a day. - b) If there are no designated observation attending, the attending in the Quad 3&4 will be the attending of record.